-- 401. Notice of copyright: Visually perceptible copies.
-402. Notice of copyright: Phonorecords of sound - 402.
-Notice of copyright: Phonorecords of sound recordings.
-403 Notice of copyright: Publications incorporat- - Notice of copyright: Publications incorporating United States Government works. - 404.
-Notice of copyright: Contributions to collective works.
-405. Notice of copyright: Omission of notice on - Notice of copyright: Omission of notice on certain copies and phonorecords. - Notice of copyright: Error in name or date on certain copies and phonorecords. - 407.
-Deposit of copies or phonorecords for Library of Congress. - 408.
-Copyright registration in general. - 409.
-Application for copyright registration. - 410.
-Registration of claim and issuance of certifi- - cate. - 411.
-Registration and infringement actions. - 412.
-Registration as prerequisite to certain remedies for infringement.
+401. Notice of copyright: Visually perceptible copies.
+402. Notice of copyright: Phonorecords of sound recordings.
+403. Notice of copyright: Publications incorporating United States Government works.
+404. Notice of copyright: Contributions to collective works.
+405. Notice of copyright: Omission of notice on certain copies and phonorecords.
+406. Notice of copyright: Error in name or date on certain copies and phonorecords.
+407. Deposit of copies or phonorecords for Library of Congress.
+408. Copyright registration in general.
+409. Application for copyright registration.
+410. Registration of claim and issuance of certificate.
+411. Registration and civil infringement actions.
+412. Registration as prerequisite to certain remedies for infringement.